 Summary: The Fiscal Year 2021 Town Operating Budget was approved at the 2020 Spring Town Meeting in June, 2020.
 Any changes to this Budget would have to be made prior to setting the tax rate.
 The purpose of this article is to make any necessary changes to balance the FY 2021 Operating Budget.
-Please see the Town Manager's Report contained in the back of this Warrant for an explanation outlining the proposed changes.
+Please see the Town Manager's Report starting on page 28 for additional information related to this Article.